meteor/meteor/docs/source/api/collections.md

 > Oplog options were introduced in Meteor 2.15.1

-If you set the [`MONGO_OPLOG_URL`](https://docs.meteor.com/environment-variables.html#MONGO-OPLOG-URL) env var, Meteor will use MongoDb's Oplog to show efficient, real time updates to your users via your subscriptions.
+If you set the [`MONGO_OPLOG_URL`](https://docs.meteor.com/environment-variables.html#MONGO-OPLOG-URL) env var, Meteor will use MongoDB's Oplog to show efficient, real time updates to your users via your subscriptions.

-Due to how Meteor's Oplog implementation is built behind the scenes, if you have certain collections where you expect **big amounts of `insert` or `update` transactions**, this might lead to **big CPU spikes on your meteor app server, even if you have no publications/subscriptions on any data/documents of these collections**.
+Due to how Meteor's Oplog implementation is built behind the scenes, if you have certain collections where you expect **big amounts of write operations**, this might lead to **big CPU spikes on your meteor app server, even if you have no publications/subscriptions on any data/documents of these collections**.
 For more information on this, please have a look into [this blog post from 2016](https://blog.meteor.com/tuning-meteor-mongo-livedata-for-scalability-13fe9deb8908), [this github discussion from 2022](https://github.com/meteor/meteor/discussions/11842) or [this meteor forums post from 2023](https://forums.meteor.com/t/cpu-spikes-due-to-oplog-updates-without-subscriptions/60028).

 To solve this, **2 Oplog settings** have been introduced **to tweak, which collections are *watched* or *ignored* in the oplog**.